-PCRG and its members have been at the forefront of the land banking movement in Pittsburgh.
+- PCRG and its members have been at the forefront of the land banking movement in Pittsburgh.
 Following the passage of the statewide legislation in 2012, the City of Pittsburgh, community organizations, community development corporations and land bank advocates worked to create the City’s Land Bank Ordinance.
-As of April 2016, the City of Pittsburgh successfully adopted the Land Bank Ordinance, which provides the legal framework for the official creation of the Pittsburgh Land Bank as a separate legal entity from the City.
+The City of Pittsburgh successfully passed its own land bank ordinance which provided the legal framework for the official creation of the Pittsburgh Land Bank as a separate legal entity from the City.
 The Pittsburgh Land Bank is now fully operational and transacting land

 Given the history of uneven development in Pittsburgh’s neighborhoods, equity in access and use is paramount.
-To that end, we welcome you to use the materials below to educate, inform, and inspire your members and communities to action.
+To that end, we welcome you to use the materials below to educate, inform, and inspire you and your community to take action.

-For more information about the Pittsburgh Land Bank and PCRG’s role in implementing it, please contact Alyssa Lyon, Manager of Membership and Engagement, at firstname.lastname@example.org or Sarah Slater, Program Coordinator-Land Use, at email@example.com.
+For more information about the Pittsburgh Land Bank and PCRG’s role in implementing it, please contact Alix Levy, Research Analyst, at firstname.lastname@example.org or Kathryn Schlesinger, Policy Coordinator, at email@example.com.

 - The Pittsburgh Land Bank held a total of five public meetings in March 2017 to gather feedback on the initial policies and procedures.
 Learn more about these public meetings, and learn how to give feedback at PLB Board Meetings at this link.

 - These infographics explain the problems caused by vacant property and blight in Pittsburgh, and how a land bank can help solve those problems.